 What we Like:

-Moreover, these headsets have a lush build quality.
+Moreover, these headsets have a Durable build quality.
 The headband has a dependable reinforced stainless steel construction, whereas, the ear cups are titled and have protein leather cushioning for better noise cancellation and comfortability.

-These gaming cans have a visually appealing design (especially the RGB Lightning) which adds the class to your other gaming peripherals.
-It has a compact design, so FPS gamers can take them to the LAN parties.
+These gaming cans have a visually appealing design (especially the RGB Lightning) which adds class to your other gaming peripherals.
+It has a compact design, so FPS gamers can take them to LAN parties.

 The boom mic effectively cancels ambient noise and has an LED Light to indicate that it is mute.